Enlightened moderation

 Enlightened moderation is a term coined by a former Pakistani president, Pervez Musharraf; it applies to practicing a moderate Islam, as opposed to the interpretations of fundamentalist Islam.

-To think properly as to rationalize thoughts, to be on the positive side of life and to prefer optimism, the theory goes, is to be against extremism.
+To think properly as to rationalise thoughts, to be on the positive side of life and to prefer optimism, the theory goes, is to be against extremism.

 The strategy of enlightened moderation was unveiled by Musharraf during the 2002 OIC Summit Conference in Malaysia.

 Musharraf explained his position in an opinion piece that was published in various newspapers in 2004.
 His plan for enlightened moderation has two sides.
 It calls "for the Muslim world to shun militancy and extremism and adopt the path of socioeconomic uplift" and "for the West, and the United States in particular, to seek to resolve all political disputes with justice and to aid in the socioeconomic betterment of the deprived Muslim world".

 Musharraf pointed out that moderation and enlightenment have been the traits of the Islamic world since the times of Muhammad.